Nowp/msg-stats/README.md

 ## Installation:
 Clone this repository.
-Run cargo build --release to build the tool.
+Run cargo build --release to build the tool or download directly from releases.
 Ensure you have a Postgres database set up with the appropriate schema (tables for participants, messages, and reactions).

+NB: the file sql/schema.sql can be used to create the schema

 Usage:
 Bash